ejaffee01/Team4/Projects/P1/README.md

 ### attack()

 - **Type**: `() -> Bool`
-- **Description**: This function checks to see if PacMan is in the attack range by using the is_pacman_in_range method and attacks PacMan if it is in range.
-This function returns true if the attack was successful and false otherwise.
+- **Description**: This function checks to see if PacMan is in the attack range by calling `is_pacman_in_range` - if PacMan is in attack range, this function calls `Map.attack` with the Ghost object's assigned name and returns the value from `Map.attack`.

 - **Examples**:
   ```java